The Book of My Life |

 "Going forward"

 Meaning "On the edge" as edge relates to technology or being pioneering.
-Could lead to the phrase "bleeding edgy", which provokes thoughts of quaint old chimney sweeps, except in the back of my mind, where it provokes a scene involving a dinosaur named "Bob" and an extra "w".
+Could lead to the phrase "bleeding edgy", which provokes thoughts of quaint old chimney sweeps, except in the back of my mind, where it provokes a scene involving a dinosaur named "Bob" and an extra "w"."On the edge"

 "We will liase with the community."
 Sounds like it might involve light amplification and thugs.